-The Swedish EPA's regulations contain, inter alia, specific requirements for nitrogen and biochemically degradable organic matter (BOD7) in discharging wastewater, as well as rules for inspection and sampling.
+The Swedish EPA's regulations contain, as it is today, inter alia, specific requirements for nitrogen and biochemically degradable organic matter (BOD7) in discharging wastewater, as well as rules for inspection and sampling.
 The regulations contain no requirements for phosphorus, as discharge requirements for phosphorus are determined in wastewater treatment plant's permit, which, as per practice, are significantly stricter than the Urban Wastewater Directive's requirements.